Arthur Garfield Hays: Career

 In 1905, Hays formed a law firm with two former classmates.
 He and his partners gained prominence during World War I representing interests of ethnic Germans in the US who were discriminated against because Germany was an enemy of the Allies during the war.
 In 1914–1915, he practiced law in London.

 Hays was active in civil liberties issues.
 In 1920 (or as early as 1912), was hired as general counsel for the American Civil Liberties Union.
 From this point, his career had two tracks: he vigorously defended the individual liberty of victims of discriminatory laws, and he also kept private work.
 He became a wealthy lawyer who represented the interests of power and fame (his more prominent clients ranged from Wall Street brokers and best-selling authors to notorious gamblers and the Dionne quintuplets).

 Controversial anarchist trial defendants Bartolomeo Vanzetti (left) and Nicola Sacco.

 Hays took part in numerous notable cases, including the Sweet segregation case in Detroit as well as the Scopes trial (often called the "monkey trial") in 1925, in which a school teacher in Tennessee was tried for teaching evolution; the American Mercury censorship case (1926); the Sacco and Vanzetti case, in which two Italian anarchists in Boston were convicted and executed in 1927 for a murder they denied committing; and the Scottsboro case, in which eight black men from Alabama were convicted and sentenced to death in 1931 for allegedly attacking two white women.
 Hays attended the Reichstag trial in Berlin on behalf of Georgi Dimitrov, a Bulgarian Communist accused by the Nazis in 1933 of burning the Reichstag.
 He was also a member of an unofficial international commission of inquiry held in September 1933 in London, known as the Reichstag counter-trial.

 Hays also defended labor.
 He defended coal miners in disputes in Pennsylvania and West Virginia (1922–1935), including the Anthracite Coal Strike of 1922.
 He defended right-to-strike cases against Jersey City mayor Frank "Boss" Hague.
-He defended British writer (and CPGB member) John Strachey against deportation.
-He led the plaintiff in Emerson Jennings vs. Commonwealth of Pennsylvania conspiracy case.
-He represented the Jehovah's Witnesses.
-He argued for the right not to salute the American flag.
+Furthermore, he defended British writer (and CPGB member) John Strachey against deportation.
+Hays led the plaintiff in Emerson Jennings vs. Commonwealth of Pennsylvania conspiracy case.
+He represented the Jehovah's Witnesses and argued for the right not to salute the American flag.

 In 1937, Hays was appointed to lead an independent investigation with a group (called the "Hays Commission") to study an incident in which 18 people were killed and more than 200 wounded in Ponce, Puerto Rico, when police opened fire on them.
 They had gathered for a parade for which the permits had been withdrawn at the last minute.
 His commission concluded the police had behaved as a mob and committed a massacre.

 From 1939 to 1943, he represented sociologist Jerome Davis in a libel suit filed against Curtis Publishing, publishers of the Saturday Evening Post magazine and its reporter Benjamin Stolberg.